-E.2.4 Before- and After-School Care Program
+E.2.3 After-School Care Program

-For an additional cost, Before-School Care is provided beginning at 7:00 a.m. daily and After-School Care is provided until 6:00 p.m. daily.
+After-School Care is provided until 6:00 p.m. for an additional cost.
 All students must have a completed registration form through FACTS Family Portal, even if use of this service is not expected.
 There is no fee for registering your child(ren) for the program.
-Space is limited.

-Students who are not picked up by the end of carpool will be checked into After-School Care and all fees associated with this service will be billed to the parents.
-Late fees will apply for students picked up after 6:00 p.m.
+Students who are not picked up by the end of carpool will be checked into After-School Care and all fees associated with these services will be billed to the parents.
+Late fees will apply for students picked up after 6 p.m.

-E.2.5 Changes in Dismissal
+E.2.4 Changes in Dismissal